Mabast1/blog/_posts/2016-04-05-Biology-in-the-Computer-Age.markdown

 Bioinformatics is first and foremost a component of the biological sciences.
 The main goal of bioinformatics isn't developing the most elegant algorithms or the most arcane analyses; the goal is finding out how living things work.
 Like the molecular biology methods that greatly expanded what biologists were capable of studying, bioinformatics is a tool and not an end in itself.
 Bioinformaticians are the tool-builders, and it's critical that they understand biological problems as well as computational solutions in order to produce useful tools.

-*source: Gibas Developing Bioinformatics book 2001 Chapter 1.*
+*source: Developing Bioinformatics Computer Skills book 2001 Chapter 1.*

 View the post on [My Linkedin](https://www.linkedin.com/pulse/biology-computer-age-mabast-ahmad?trk=prof-post)